uberhacker/pantheon-local-drupal-development/README.md

 > vagrant@debian:~$ dos2unix /vagrant/site-install.sh

-If you are having trouble with rsync during vagrant up in Windows, try the following:
+If you are having trouble with rsync during vagrant up in Windows with a message as follows:
+> "rsync" could not be found on your PATH.
+Make sure that rsync is properly installed on your system and available on the PATH.

 > Download <a href="https://www.itefix.net/dl/cwRsync_5.4.1_x86_Free.zip">cwRsync Free Edition</a>, extract and copy into your Git bin directory (usually in C:\Program Files\Git\bin or C:\Program Files (x86)\Git\bin).

 > $ vagrant plugin install vagrant-rsync

 > $ vagrant reload

-If you get a message that states VirtualBox Guest Additions are missing or not matching the host version during vagrant up, try the following:
+If you get a message that states GuestAdditions are missing or not matching the host version during vagrant up, try the following:
 > $ cd /path/to/pantheon-local-drupal-development

 > $ cp "C:\Program Files\Oracle\VirtualBox\VBoxGuestAdditions.iso" .